core-wg/transport-indication/draft-ietf-core-transport-indication.md

 The Proxy-URI option is still equivalent to the decomposed options, and can be used if the server supports it.

-### Using URIs to identify protocol endpoints
+### Using URIs to identify transport endpoints

 The URI `coap://[2001:db8::1]` identifies a particular resource, possibly a "welcome" text.
-It is, colloquially, also used to identify the combination of a host, the default port, and the CoAP method of sending requests to the host.
+It is, colloquially, also used to identify the combination of a CoAP transport and the transport specific details.

 For precision, this document uses the term
-"the transport address indicated by (a URI)" to refer to the protocol and protocol details (host and port for the IP based protocols), but otherwise no big deal is made of it.
+"the transport address indicated by (a URI)" to refer to the transport and its details (in the example, CoAP over UDP with an IPv6 address and the default port), but otherwise no big deal is made of it.

 A URI indicating a transport address can contain a registered name (as opposed to an address literal), whose resolution may yield multiple addresses.
-The resolution mechanism or other underlying protocol can give guidance on how to find the best usable one.
+The resolution mechanism or other underlying transport can give guidance on how to find the best usable one.
 (For example, when using TCP and receiving an IPv4 and an IPv6 address,
 {{?RFC8305}} describes how to establish a connection).